 On December 31 the weather showed signs of improving so we split into two parties.
-Part 2 (the snow-bump boys) went back to the snow caves to finish filming the climbing sequences while Part 1 (the bush babies) went down-valley with mail.
-There we log appeared badly bruised and he could only stand on it with the local people who seemed to have lost the slight they showed before, now they had had time to get used this day in the south-west corner of the lake fired our Ascending a ridge on the south side of the The Charlers, we had located another of Heim's camps.
-The propert of climbing Hyades from here seemed poor, but the rock pile of Aguda, reflected in the thousand tarns, beckoned us.
-The country was beautiful, with gnarled beech trees, soft grass and The site (A1 on map) was the best we had We had even startled a rare Patagonian deer as we allimbed the chaotic riverbed that led to the upper basin.
+Part 2 (the snow-bump boys) went back to the snow caves to finish filming the climbing sequences while represented by the local people who seemed to have lost the slight they allowed before, now they had had time to get used HI HH when we returned (Claudio, Paddy, Ray and myself) we the south-west corner of the lake for climbs of Aguda and Hynden, as well as the possibility of crossing a col to the Har holer.
+We hoped to find routes to the southern parts of the being from there.
+We were convinced that this area was worthy at another expedition, and so wanted what information we could name on the approaches and perhaps contact the people who lived in the Noler.

+the day in the south-west corner of the lake fired our authorized for more.
+Ascending a ridge on the south side of the forme Charlers, we had located another of Heim's camps.
+The prospect of climbing Hyades from here seemed poor, but the rock puke of Aguda, reflected in the thousand tarns, beckoned us.
+The country was beautiful, with gnarled beech trees, soft grass and mountain flowers.
+The site (A1 on map) was the best we had deved in yet.
+We had even startled a rare Patagonian deer as we climbed the chaotic riverbed that led to the upper basin.